 The US Department of Homeland Security through FEMA provides nonprofit security grants which are managed in partnership through each state’s Homeland Security Advisor’s office.
 These competitive based grants provide funding to improve facility security, preparedness, and emergency planning.
 FEMA Grant information website

 Every day we face a variety of potential threats, both internal and external, from hostile governments, terrorist groups, disgruntled employees and malicious introducers.
 Alert employees can spot suspicious activity and report it.
 The power is in the employee, citizen, patron, or any person who can observe and report.

 Used effectively, the right words can be a powerful tool.
 Simply saying “Hello” can prompt a casual conversation with unknown individuals and help you determine why they are there.
 The OHNO approach – Observe, Initiate a Hello, Navigate the Risk, and Obtain Help – helps employees observe and evaluate suspicious behaviors, and empowers them to mitigate potential risk, and obtain help when necessary.

-The Power of Hello Houses of Worship: This guide promotes employee vigilance for our houses of worship stakeholders.
-Alert personnel can spot suspicious activity and report it.
+This more focused guide promotes employee vigilance for our houses of worship stakeholders.
+Alert personnel can better spot suspicious activity and actively report it.
 Keeping houses of worship facilities secure while sustaining the open and welcoming environment necessary for peaceful congregation requires a holistic approach to security.

 Across the United States, Americans congregate in faith-based venues to worship, learn, play, and bond as a community.
-In coordination with interagency partners, the DHS Center for Faith & Opportunity Initiatives and Federal Emergency Management Agency (FEMA) established a website for faith-based organizations that serves as a “one-stop shop” for information on available Federal tools, resources, and assistance.
+In coordination with interagency partners, the DHS Center for Faith & Opportunity Initiatives and FEMA established a website for faith-based organizations that serves as a “one-stop shop” for information on available Federal tools, resources, and assistance.